FC Torpedo-BelAZ-2 Zhodino

-FC Torpedo-BelAZ-2 Zhodino is a football team from Zhodino, Belarus, currently playing in the Belarusian First League.
+FC Torpedo-BelAZ-2 Zhodino is a football team from Zhodino, Belarus, currently playing in the Belarusian Second League.
 The team is a farm club of FC Torpedo-BelAZ Zhodino.

 History

 The club was founded in 2024 as an outfit for reserve players of Torpedo-BelAZ Zhodino after the abolition of Belarusian Premier League Reserves Championship.
 Torpedo-BelAZ-2 were admitted to Belarusian First League bypassing the Second League, as Torpedo-BelAZ reserves finished in the top 3 in the final season of Reserves League.